longnan/ksys-idempiere-docker-eclipse/README.md

 	# sftp back to docker host for download & upload:
 	sftp user@docker-host-ip

+To Shell to container:

+	# For debugging and maintenance purposes you may want access the containers shell.
+	docker exec -it ksys-idempiere-eclipse bash

 Other Packages
 ----
 The following packages are needed to build docker image, but too big to be committed to github